 You Had Permission to Use or Take the Item

-The item’s owner may have given you explicit permission to take or use the item, then later reneged on that statement.
-This could happen if a friend lent you their car, changed their mind, then reported it missing.
+The item’s owner may have given you explicit permission to take or use the item, only to later renege on that permission.
+This situation could happen if a friend lent you their car, changed their mind, and then reported it missing.

 These are just some of the defenses that could work to your benefit.
 Your theft defense lawyer in Orlando can assess your situation and determine what strategy could help you.